-I offer 1:1 counseling for clients looking for more support with the following:
+I offer individual counseling for adult clients and adolescents/caregivers, looking for more support with the following:

 - Disordered eating